Why Weekly?

 Better Learning

 If you’re like most of my clients, you have a lot on your mind.
-As much as you may try to remain focused during our session, I realize that human memory is imperfect, and I don’t expect you to remember every single thing we discussed forever.
-Meeting weekly gives us the chance to reinforce your learning (just like in school) rather than letting hard-won gains slip away because you’ve forgotten most of what we talked about by our next meeting.
+As much as you may try to remain focused during our session, I realize that human memory is imperfect, and I don’t expect you to remember every single thing we discussed in session.
+Meeting weekly gives us the chance to reinforce your learning (just like in school) rather than letting hard-won gains slip away (e.g. if you’ve forgotten most of what we talked about by our next meeting.)

 Most clients can remember enough from one week to the next to make consistent progress without having to do much review of previous session content.
 This consistency creates momentum that helps clients stay motivated and engaged in therapy, which leads to even more progress.
-However, clients typically struggle to maintain that momentum with bimonthly sessions.
-As such, we end up spending far too much time reviewing and comparatively little time moving forward.
+However, some clients struggle to maintain that momentum with bimonthly sessions.
+As such, we end up spending more time reviewing and less time making progress.

 Making a Commitment

-Clients who come to therapy seeking sessions once every two weeks (or less often) often feel they are too busy to prioritize weekly therapy.
+Clients who wish to start with sessions every 3 weeks or less may do so because they feel they are too busy to prioritize regular therapy.
 While it’s good to know your priorities, a wise man once said “Never half-ass two things; whole-ass one thing” (Ron Swanson, Parks and Recreation).
 I tend to agree.
-If you don’t feel ready to prioritize therapy right now (either financially or temporally), you may want to carefully consider how ready you are to do the difficult work we have ahead.
-For clients in this situation whose need for therapy isn’t urgent, I may encourage them to consider waiting to start therapy until they’re ready to make that commitment, since a focused effort later may be more efficient and effective than a halfway commitment now.
+If you don’t feel ready to prioritize therapy right now (either financially or schedule-wise) at least once a fortnight, you may want to consider how ready you are to do the difficult work we have ahead, including therapy homework!
+For clients in this situation whose need for therapy isn’t urgent, I may encourage them to consider waiting to start therapy until they’re ready to commit to more frequent sessions, since a focused effort later may be more efficient and effective than a halfway commitment now.
+That said, clients are welcome to start with biweekly sessions if they wish, and can move to monthly sessions once they’ve made significant progress, or when they’re getting ready to transition out of care.

 Feeling Safe